 In this section, you write a clear summary of your business proposal.
 It includes why you’re sending the proposal, what you plan to solve, and how you intend to do it.

 You also state the USPs of your products and point out how you’re the best possible fit for their requirements.

 Step 2: Define the problem and provide a solution

 A strong problem statement requires extensive research and factual information to avoid any inaccuracies.

 This section of your business proposal defines the problem your client is facing.
 To write an accurate problem statement, you need to have a clear idea of your client’s pain points.
-Through this section, you: convey that you have a clear understanding of your prospect’s needs inform about a problem the client might not know of build urgency and enthusiasm to know the solution
+Through this section, you: convey that you have a clear understanding of your prospect’s needs and information about a problem the client might not know of build urgency and enthusiasm to know the solution

 In this section, you elaborate on the proposed solution.
 You can describe your product’s USPs in detail and explain your plan of action.
-This is the part of your proposal that your client values the most.
-So make sure your solution is tailored for their needs and addresses everything you mentioned in the problem statement.
+This is part of your proposal that your client values the most.
+So make sure your solution is tailored to their needs and addresses everything you mentioned in the problem statement.
 Further, you specify the deliverables, quantity, delivery methods, and timeframe.